by Brian Clemens

 About Jennifer Monteith, the director…

-Village Players audiences may recall Jennifer from her on-stage appearances as Mary Ticklewell in our last Brian Clemens’ play, Anybody for Murder (2018), Mrs. Erlynne in Lady Windermere’s Fan (2014), and Lady Gertrude Chiltern in An Ideal Husband (2005), or in one of her many appearances elsewhere in Toronto.
+Last year, Jennifer played Mary Ticklewell in our last Brian Clemens’ play, Anybody for Murder – this time she’s directing one of his plays!
+Village Players audiences may also recall Jennifer from her on-stage appearances as Mrs. Erlynne in Lady Windermere’s Fan (2014), and Lady Gertrude Chiltern in An Ideal Husband (2005), or in one of her many appearances elsewhere in Toronto.

 What they might not know is that Jennifer has also produced Village plays (Powers and Gloria, Foxfinder) and looked after props, costumes and hair for others, and sits on the Village Players Board of Directors.
 Her experience also includes stage management (East Side Players’ The Importance of Being Earnest.)
 Murder Weapon will mark her first time directing since University.
 Jennifer also studied at the Royal Academy of Dramatic Art [England] and during the day successfully pretends to be a banker.